dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 The Wheel App can show you what happens when you adjust spokes.
 After you've designed your wheel, click on the __Forces__ tab, delete everything in the forces table, and add spoke adjustments in the adjustments table below.
 Spoke number 1 is the bottom-most spoke in the polar plot, or the center spoke in the column plot.

 <img class="img-fluid" alt="Screenshot of the app showing results for tightening a single spoke." src="{filename}/images/wheel-truing/wheel-truing-screenshot.png" />
+<div class="figure-caption">Screenshot of the app showing results for tightening a single spoke.</div>

 ### What happens when you adjust a spoke?